 The clause {\bf ($\mapsto$Arr)} handles the case where the head atom of the left spatial formula is the points-to atomic formula and some right spatial formula $\Sigma_i$ has the array atomic formula as its head atom.
 Then we split the array atomic formula into a points-to atomic formula and an array atomic formula for the rest.
 We have three subcases according to the size of the head array.
 The first case is when the size of the array is $1$: We replace the head array by a points-to atomic formula.
 The second case is when the size of the head array is greater than $1$: We split the head array atomic formula into a points-to atomic formula and an array atomic formula for the rest.
 The last case is when the size of the head array is less than $1$: We just remove $(\Pi_i,\Sigma_i)$, since the array atomic formula is false.
 We note that this rule can be applied repeatedly until all head array atomic formulas of the right spatial formulas are unfolded, since the left spatial formula is unchanged.
 Then the measure is eventually reduced by applying {\bf ($\mapsto\mapsto$)}.
 For example, $P(\True,x\mapsto 10,\{(\True,\Arr(4,5))\})$ becomes

 The clause {\bf (Arr$\mapsto$)} handles the case where the head atom of the left spatial formula is an array atomic formula and there is a right spatial formula whose head atom is a points-to atomic formula.
 We have two subcases according to the size of the head array.
-The first case is when the size of the array is $1$: The array atomic formula is unfolded and replaced by a points-to atomic formula with a fresh variable $z$.
-The second case is the case where the size of the array is greater than $1$: The array atomic formula is split into a points-to atomic formula (with a fresh variable $z'$) and an array atomic formula for the rest.
+The first case is the case where the size of the array is greater than $1$: The array atomic formula is split into a points-to atomic formula (with a fresh variable $z$) and an array atomic formula for the rest.
+The second case is when the size of the array is $1$: The array atomic formula is unfolded and replaced by a points-to atomic formula with a fresh variable $z'$.
 We note that the left head atom becomes a points-to atomic formula after applying this rule.
 Hence the measure is eventually reduced, since {\bf ($\mapsto\mapsto$)} or {\bf ($\mapsto$Arr)} will be applied next.
 For example, $P(\True,\Arr(x,3),\{(\True,y\mapsto 10)\})$ becomes

 The last clause {\bf (ArrArr)} handles the case where all the head atoms in the left and right spatial formulas are array atomic formulas.
 We first find the head arrays of the shortest length among the head arrays.
 Next we split each longer array into two arrays so that the first part has the same size as the shortest array.
 Then we remove the first parts.
 The shortest arrays are also removed.
 In this operation we have two subcases: The first case is when the array atomic formula of the left spatial formula has the shortest size and disappears by the operation.
 The second case is when the array atomic formula of the left spatial formula has a longer size, it is split into two array atomic formulas, and the second part remains.
 We note that the measure is strictly reduced, since at least one shortest array atomic formula is removed.
 For example, $P(\True,\Arr(x,5),\{(\True,\Arr(y,2)*\Arr(3,z))\})$ becomes